“Where is God in this mess?”

 “Does God even hear my prayers?”

-In my work as a pastor, I hear these kinds of questions a lot.
+I hear these kinds of questions a lot–from others, and from my own heart.
 And in some of the situations where I sit with people in their pain, offering simply presence and prayer, I have to admit that I’m asking the same questions.
 Our souls ache when God seems far off, when doubt crowds in and faith flickers.

 However: our inability to hear or feel God is not an accurate indicator of God’s activity in our lives.
 Here’s what I know: sometimes, God works in ways we cannot see or feel, in our limited capacity.
 God sees, hears, and works, friend–even if you can’t quite see it yet.
 Even if all seems dry and lifeless.